 For now, let’s ignore Hudson’s stealth mission to sneak a speakeasy into a string of parks.
 Who needs that when there’s so much more?

 Hudson’s website brags about 90% occupancy for Shops on Main.
 It says the company swept in to rescue a business district that had a 50% vacancy rate.
 That’s untrue, and vacancies escalated after Hudson arrived and started evicting businesses.

 But about that 90% occupancy rate… Two of the newcomers highlighted are Bubble Cool and Café Eleanor.
 Been to either recently?

 Or Onda, the the long promised Mexican restaurant?

 What about the Italian place Hudson said would replace it?
-Or was it the vacant Bubble Cool?
-The hardware store they promised to replace the one they evicted?
-The yoga studio promised last spring?
+Or was that the vacant Bubble Cool?
+And the hardware store they promised to replace the one they evicted?
+The yoga studio announced last spring?

 But amid a fertile garden of false claims and promises, one stands out for sheer gall.

 503 Main Street, Kramer bragged to RIOC’s board would be open with — presumably — Eleanor’s Café by the end of the year.
 We acknowledge that Kramer didn’t say which year.